A Timeline of Health Care Reforms 2010 – 2022

 • ObamaCare increased rebates on drugs through Medicare for Seniors.

 • ObamaCare is closing the Part D Medicare Coverage Gap or “Donut Hole” that was forcing Seniors to pay out of pocket for drug costs.
-There is also a 50% discount on brand name drugs.
+There is also a 50% discount on brand-name drugs.
 Seniors currently get a rebate to cover the costs, and ObamaCare is scheduled to close the Medicare coverage gap for good in 2020.

-• The PCORI, an independent non-profit advisory board, also known as the Patient-Centered Outcomes Research Institute, studies different types of treatments to ensure quality affordable health care under ObamaCare.
+• The PCORI, an independent non-profit advisory board, also known as the Patient-Centered Outcomes Research Institute, studies different types of treatments to ensure quality affordable healthcare under ObamaCare.

 • Chain restaurants must now display calories to promote wellness and healthy living.
-This helps to keep the cost of health care down since less people will need it if they stick to healthier eating.
+This helps to keep the cost of health care down since fewer people will need it if they stick to healthier eating.

 • Health Insurance companies can’t drop your coverage when you are sick.